 Please don't edit this "Cover Letter" statement, which has been approved by the OSGeo Board.

 The board of the Open Source Geospatial Foundation (OSGeo) is presenting this letter to the OGC.
-It highlights concerns about the "GeoServices REST API" from many people within the OSGeo community.
+This letter highlights concerns about the "GeoServices REST API" from many people within the OSGeo community.
 As always, if there is anything the OSGeo board can do to help, then please let us know.

 Signed: Jeff McKenna (OSGeo president), Peter Batty, Jáchym Čepický, Michael Gerlek, Anne Ghisla, Mark Lucas, Daniel Morissette, Cameron Shorter, Frank Warmerdam